username1290/fullproof/README.md

-YDN-DB-TEXT
+FullProof
 =========

-A YDN-DB fulltext search module base on FullProof full-text search engine.

 The main modification on this fork is conversion to closure library module using YDN-DB database library.

+A javascript-based fulltext search engine library.

+Fullproof provides a full stack of components for managing a search engine in javascript.

+Its main features are:

+* Boolean and Scoring search engines available, depending on the kind of search your application needs
+* Automatic HTML5 storage detection, and graceful degradation, with a configurable constraint-based capabilities system.
+Currently manages WebSQL, IndexedDB and Memory data storage.
+* Full unicode support and normalization, diacritical marks removal, stemming and phonetical algorithms (currently available for english and french)
+* Configurable and very easely extensible parsing and token normalization system
+* Easy to integrate, zero external dependency, ~100k minified

+Note that fullproof is NOT a document management system, it does only one thing: provide fulltext search to your application, it does not aim at storing documents or data.

 ##Licence

-YDN-DB-TEXT, as well as Fullproof, is released under the terms of the Apache License, version 2.0, january 2004.
+Fullproof is released under the terms of the Apache License, version 2.0, january 2004

 ##Useful Links